Purchases made through links earn us a small commission, at no extra cost to you.

-It was 11:00 pm when we pulled into St. Augustine, Florida.
+It was 11:00 pm when we pulled into town for a romantic getaway in St. Augustine, Florida.
 The historic downtown was quiet, moonlight shining down on the empty streets as palms and oaks gently rustled in the warm breeze.

 It was the perfect first impression of a city that during the day can be bustling with tourists.